JohnGUnderwood/atlas-rss-crawler/README.md

 - Database: MongoDB Atlas

 # How can I run it?
-First you will need to set your database connection string and optional database name (defaults to 'news-demo') in `backend/.env`.
-There is an example of how to name your variables in [`backend/example.env`](./backend/example.env).
+First you will need to set your database connection string and optional database name (defaults to 'news-demo') in `.env`.
+There is an example of how to name your variables in [`example.env`](./example.env).
+Also add API keys for the embedding service.
+If you don't want to embed your content for vector search then you

 After that you can either install everything to a local environment or use docker.